rbjansen/plscraper/README.md

 ```
 python scraper.py
 ```
-It will output each country's profile page in pdf under /outputs, and create a csv containing the country's compatibility scores.
+It will produce a pdf of each country's profile page under /outputs, along with a csv containing the countries' compatibility scores.